Inductive Generative Recommendation via Retrieval-based Speculation

 We analyze how model hyperparameters affect recommendation behaviors and performance.
-We conduct hyperparameter analyses of \textbf{SpecGR++} on the \textbf{Video and Games} dataset, with results shown in~\Cref{fig:hyper_combined}.
+We conduct hyperparameter analyses of \textbf{SpecGR++} on the \textbf{Video Games} dataset, with results shown in~\Cref{fig:hyper_combined}.
 The base hyperparameters are $\delta = 50$, $\gamma = -1.6$, and $\beta = 50$, with specific parameters adjusted in each plot while keeping others fixed.

-\textbf{Draft size} directly impacts the proportion of unseen items in recommendations, as all recommended unseen items are sourced from drafting.
-However, increasing draft size can decrease in-sample performance.
-We can use hyperparameter search on the validation set to find the optimal value.
+$\bullet$ \textbf{Draft size ($\delta$)} controls the proportion of unseen items in recommendations, as all unseen items originate from drafting.
+Increasing draft size enhances inductive performance but may degrade in-sample metrics due to the fixed number of accepted candidates.
+The optimal value is selected via hyperparameter tuning on the validation set.

-\textbf{Beam size} controls the range for guided re-drafting and beam search results.
-From~\Cref{fig:hyper_combined}, increasing beam size enhances in-sample performance while reducing inductive ability.
-Note that when $\beta < K$, the model may not output $K$ recommendations if few drafted candidates are accepted.
-However, this is unlikely with a strong enough draft model or using SpecGR++.
-Thus, choosing this hyperparameter involves a trade-off based on the importance of recommending new and existing items.